EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 • Amazon sellers who dispatch from an EU-based warehouse

-• Northern Ireland retailers shipping to the Republic of Ireland (generally exempt under the Windsor Framework — verify per order)
+• Northern Ireland retailers shipping to the Republic of Ireland (generally exempt under the Windsor Framework, verify per order)

-Customs Duty Flow — From 1 July 2026
+Customs Duty Flow, since 1 July 2026

-Dublin → Ireland No customs duty — EU shipment
+Dublin → Ireland No customs duty, EU shipment

-Germany → Ireland No customs duty — EU shipment
+Germany → Ireland No customs duty, EU shipment

-France → Ireland No customs duty — EU shipment
+France → Ireland No customs duty, EU shipment

 The New Rules Explained

-Charged at checkout — some non-EU retailers will collect the €3 duty at the point of sale.
-The checkout total will reflect the final price including duty.
-No additional charges will arise on delivery.
+Charged at checkout.
+Some non-EU retailers collect the duty at the point of sale, so the checkout total is the final price and nothing further is charged on delivery.

-Important — VAT is also charged on the customs duty
+Important, VAT is also charged on the customs duty

-Example: A supplement worth €30 attracts €3 customs duty.
-VAT at 13.5% is calculated on €33, not €30 — adding approximately €4.46 in VAT rather than €4.05.
-The extra amount is small per order but compounds across multiple items.
+Example: a supplement worth €30 attracts €3 duty.
+VAT at 13.5% is calculated on €33, not €30, so roughly €4.46 rather than €4.05.
+Small per order, but it compounds across multiple items and multiple orders.

 Understanding the Rules